AdvancedHacker101/C-Sharp-R.A.T-Server/README.md

 - File manager
 This software is **open source**, you can use the code, or pieces of it in your own project.
 Or you can just use my project and change the needed values.
+You can download the client from [here] (https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client)

 *Happy Coding!*